0x9ONU/Obsidian-Notes/4 - Senior Year/Fall 2025/_College Applications/Carnegie (12-15-25)/Essays/Carnegie Mellon University Statement of Purpose.md

 # Why I Choose Carnegie Mellon

 - *CMU*: Other than reputation, what most interests you about attending the graduate program you indicated as your first choice in your Electrical and Computer Engineering application?
 - *CMU*: Please explain why you selected your interested faculty in the application.
 - What makes our program stood out.
 This could be the labs (facilities) they have, the course they offer, the research records in your area, …. etc.
+	- Swarun Kumar
+	- Vyas Sekar
+	- Anthony Rowe
+	- Vuvraj Agarwal
+	- Osman Yagan

 # Career Vision and Future Goals